-The Counseling Center ([212] 217-4260) provides free, confidential services to all registered, degree-seeking students.
+The Counseling Center (212-217-4260) provides free, confidential services to all registered, degree- and/or credit-seeking students.
 It provides confidential crisis intervention, short-term counseling, advocacy, and referrals to carefully selected community resources.
 The Counseling Center may also provide specialized or extended treatment to students who have been victimized by crime.
 Whenever necessary, Counseling Center staff members will provide timely, on-site emergency assistance to students.
 Regular services are provided year-round.
 The Counseling Center is located on the second floor of the David Dubinsky Student Center, Room A212B.
-Its normal semester hours are Monday through Friday, 9 am to 5 pm, and Tuesday and Thursday, 5 to 7 pm.
+Its normal semester hours are Monday through Friday, 9:00 a.m. to 5:00 p.m.

-If you are experiencing a mental health emergency, the Counseling Center encourages you to call 911, call or visit your local emergency care unit in connection with the nearest hospital, or call the free, confidential hotline of the Mental Health Association of New York City, Inc., at (888) NYC-WELL (692-9355), then press 2.
+If you are experiencing a mental health emergency, the Counseling Center encourages you to call 911 for psychiatric emergency care at area hospitals; call 988-the Suicide & Crisis Lifeline-or call NYC Well, the free, confidential hotline of the Mental Health Association of New York City, Inc., at (888) NYC-WELL (692-9355), then press 2.

-The Counseling Center regularly sponsors programming open to students collegewide, including, but not limited to, Mindful Mondays, Meditation workshops, and the Circle of Strength group.
+The Counseling Center regularly sponsors programming open to students collegewide, including, but not limited to, meditation workshops and the Circle of Strength support group.